helio3197/leaderboard/README.md

 ### Setup

-- Open a terminal window where you want to have installed a copy of the repository.
+- Open a terminal window where you want to have installed a clone of the repository.

 ### Install